Software Search Simplified

 A Short Guide to Help you Get Started

-Are you thinking about getting a new software program for your district?
-Or finally ready to move on from your paper/pen processes but don’t know where to start?
+Are you thinking about getting a new software program for your district or state agency?
+Finally ready to move on from your paper and pen processes but don’t know where to start?
 Fear not, this blog is for you.
 We will look at some critical steps to consider in your research to help you evaluate thoroughly and painlessly.
 Why?
 Because we know that software works!
 We want you to save time, save money, and cut back on those overwhelming piles of paper.

-When you can easily come up with a list of unfulfilled functions or recurring challenges right off the top of your head, it means you know enough to start exploring what kind of software is out there for you.
+When you can easily come up with a list of unfulfilled functions, or recurring challenges, it means you know enough to start exploring what kind of software is out there for you.

 Prepare a List of Required and Desired Features